VRL-Studio/VRL-JFXVis/README.md

 - Select the underlying geometry part with the right mouse button

+- Drag the geometry around the screen by clicking and holding down the right mouse button

-- Hold down the alt button while right clicking to select multiple parts
+- Hold down the ctrl button while right clicking to select multiple parts

 - Cycle through subsets : +